 - Lemon juice – to prevent apples from browning.

 - White and brown sugar – if you a looking for a lighter in color filling, replace the brown sugar with white sugar.

-- Cornstarch – acts like a thickening agent and it cuts down in time, otherwise to thicken the apple pie filling you would need more sugar and the cooking time would be much longer.
+- Cornstarch – acts as a thickening agent and it cuts down in time, otherwise to thicken the filling you would need more sugar and the cooking time would be much longer.

 What kind of apples should be used to make apple pie filling?

 Technically you can use any apples, but I prefer to stick to widely available Gala, Fuji, Red Delicious or a mix of these.
 Honeycrisps, Granny Smith, and Melrose are also delicious options.
 As a rule of thumb, for the best pie, choose a mix of sweet and tart apples, to have the best of both worlds.